Ingredients

 Computing (local)

 • Operating System: I find that using a unix-based system is easiest for code development, and that there are less “why doesn’t this work?” moments with a Mac.
-(Although I haven’t used a linux OS for almost 10 years; ubuntu* has most likely improved a lot in that time)

 • Back-ups and syncing: For backing up my workstation I use an external drive with Time Machine, for syncing between my laptop and workstation I use a combination of Dropbox£ and Github.